SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 It of course depends on what flights are available which varies greatly depending on the time of year.
 But most likely you’ll need to fly via London, Paris, or Amsterdam.
 From these western European hubs I would recommend flying to Athens but returning from Mykonos or Santorini – or even Heraklion in Crete.
 For example, fly SFO to London, fly London to Athens, ferry to Mykonos, ferry to Santorini, fly Santorini to London, fly London to SFO.
 This does require a fair bit of flight searching to see what’s available on each route – but it’s worth the effort so that you don’t have to retrace your steps to Athens and waste time and money.
 14 days is enough time to see some of the highlights of Greece – but all of them?
 Not even close.
-Focus on 3 or 4 destinations and don’t feel rushed.
+I recommend focusing on 3 or 4 destinations so you don’t feel rushed.

-19. Best Greek Islands to Visit
+20. Best Greek Islands to Visit

 Hello, I am traveling from New York to Greece for the 2nd time.
 I traveled to Greece about 5 years ago and split my trip between Athens, Mykonos, and Santorini.
 This year I’m in between Paros, Ios, and Crete and confused if I should all three or which to do and the order.
 Was hoping you can provide expert travel advice and let me know what would be ideal for us to do.
 We are looking to relax on the beach, nightlife, party, and restaurants.
 Have about 10 days.
 Thank u